genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/system-def-api.md

 ---

-The system-definition file is the base of all configurations.
-Explained below are the different functions available to get properties specified in the system-definition.kts file.
+The system-definition file is the basis of all configurations.
+In this page, we describe the different functions available to get properties specified in the system-definition.kts file.
-Default methods have implementation to provide default values for property.
+Default methods have implementations to provide default values for property.
 For more information, follow this [link](/platform-reference/essential-information/system_definitions-latest)

-Most of the functions are to get/set particular property.
+Most of the functions are to get or set a particular property.

-Use functions `get` or `getItem` if you add any other property whose getter/setter function is not available
+Use functions `get` or `getItem` if you add any other property whose getter or setter function is not available.

 You can access system definition properties in two ways:

+- using exsiting APIs
+- using @Named Genesis annotation

 ## Using existing APIs